Fenceit Fencing Logo

 Widespread Gray Discoloration and Surface Checking

-Surface checking, the small longitudinal splits that appear along the grain of weathered wood, is a normal aging sign in isolation.
-When it appears across the majority of pickets alongside deep gray discoloration, it indicates the wood has lost its moisture resistance entirely.
-Fence systems in this condition no longer repel water effectively.
-Each rain event saturates the wood more deeply, accelerating rot from the inside out at a rate that cannot be reversed through sealing or paint.
+Surface checking, the small splits that run along the grain of weathered wood, is normal on its own.
+But when it appears across most pickets along with heavy gray discoloration, it signals the wood has lost its moisture resistance.
+In this condition, fences no longer shed water effectively, and each rain cycle drives moisture deeper into the wood, accelerating internal rot that cannot be corrected with sealing or paint.

 How FenceIt Handles Fence Replacement in Tomball, TX